What is a Cafe Con Leche?

-Cafe Con Leche Ingredients
+Cafe Con Leche Recipe

-- 2 cups boiling water
+- 2 cups Water boiling

-- 2/3 cup fresh ground coffee
+- 2/3 cup Coffee freshly ground

-- 2 cups whole milk
+- 2 cups Whole milk

-- Sugar to Taste
+- Sugar to taste

-- Place fresh ground coffee in the french press
+Place fresh ground coffee in the french press

-- Add boiling water, stir for two minutes, sit for five minutes
+Add boiling water, stir for two minutes, sit for five minutes

-- Heat milk by stove top on moderate until almost boiling
+Heat milk by stove top on moderate until almost boiling

-- Simmer milk until the coffee has brewed
+Simmer milk until the coffee has brewed

-- Pour the milk over your coffee in a cup and enjoy
+Pour the milk over your coffee in a cup and enjoy

 The coffee is made by stove top, french press or a percolator.
 Freshly Ground beans from a French Roast variety is desirable for its intense flavor as a milder coffee will be too light for the milk, and the coffee taste will diminish.